-A comprehensive overview of the challenges (roadblocks) and solutions resulting from the analysis is provided in the table below, also reflecting recommended first steps on the roadmap - actions to be undertaken sooner rather than later to keep momentum towards commercial deployment of teleoperated transport.
+A more comprehensive overview of the challenges and solutions resulting from our analysis is provided in the table below.
+This table also lists the recommended first steps on the roadmap - actions that should be undertaken sooner rather than later to gain and keep momentum towards commercial deployment of teleoperated transport.